 Probably the main reason we book the Viking Trails cruise is the Oceania Marina three-day visit in St. Petersburg, Russia, and the free tours offered for this port.
 Linda and I each schedule six Oceania St. Petersburg excursions two months before departure.
 Normally, the tour packages would cost close to $1,000 for each of us.

 Aboard the Marina, we meet frequent Oceania passengers who ignore the ship’s no charge tours in favor of using a local tour agencies like SPB which caters to smaller groups.
-Among those touring independently are the new friends we make the first day over lunch.
-They do not want to be herded around with 40 other Oceania passengers as on previous cruise tours.
+Among those touring independently are the new friends we made the first day over lunch.
+Understandably they do not want to be herded around with 40 other Oceania passengers as on previous cruise tours.
 That may have been a problem elsewhere but in St. Petersburg, our large bus tours aren’t a problem.

-On my two prior visits to St. Petersburg, I enjoyed having complete freedom to explore the city on my own any time of day or night.
-That’s not an option now due to Russia’s high visa fees for independent U.S. travelers: between $200 and $300 a person.
+On my two prior visits to St. Petersburg, I enjoyed having complete freedom to explore the city on my own at any time of day or night.
+That’s not an option now due to Russia’s high visa fees for independent U.S. travelers.
+At the moment a personal visa costs between $200 and $300 a person.
 Cruise ship passengers, however, do not need visas for stays up to 72 hours as long as they join government-authorized tour operators when they go ashore.

 As in the Cold War days, Russia remains security conscious.
 In St Petersburg, we must not only carry passports ashore but pass through immigration in the terminal each time we leave and reboard the Marina.
-Entering the Marine Façade, the cheerful morning atmosphere disappears, replaced by a cold official reception.
-The immigration officers are all business, never smile, never offer a hint of friendliness.
+Returning to Marine Façade, the cheerful morning atmosphere disappears, replaced by a cold official reception.
+The immigration officers are all business.
+They never smile, never offer a hint of friendliness.
 These passport stampers act annoyed at our presence.

 The Russian immigration staff may appear permanently grouchy but the average Russian in my experience is almost always friendly towards American tourists.
 As one Muscovite told me during the Cold War after we sled raced down a steep snow-covered hill well outside Moscow, “We are all the same.
 It’s the leaders who create the differences.”

 Some of the ship passengers are troubled by their immigration experience.
 They voice their concern to our guide.
-She attempts to defuse the cold St. Petersburg greeting by reassuring everyone, saying “In St. Petersburg there is a saying that only fools smile for no reason.”
-She explains the absence of smiles also reflects the St. Petersburg temperament due to the freezing Russian winter here which can bring 19 hours of darkness during the day.
+She attempts to defuse the cold St. Petersburg greeting by reassuring everyone.“In St. Petersburg there is a saying that only fools smile for no reason.”
+She explains the absence of smiles also reflects the St. Petersburg temperament due to the freezing Russian winter here which brings 19 hours of darkness during the day.
 Her explanation seems to mollify those upset, even though I think she’s just advised them to stop behaving like smiling fools.

-This morning we visit my old nemesis, the famous parks and palace of Peterhof built by Tsar Peter I (Peter the Great) about 20 miles from St. Petersburg.
-Originally known as Peterhof (“Peter’s Court” in German), Peterhof was de-Germanized to Petrodvorets (“Peter’s Palace”) in 1944.
-The Peterhof title returned in 1997 following the Soviet era, although the area around Peterhof is still known as Petrodvorets.
+This morning we visit my old nemesis, the famous parks and palace of Peterhof built by Tsar Peter I (Peter the Great).
+Located about 20 miles from St. Petersburg, Peterhof means “Peter’s Court” in Dutch.
+Peterhof was changed to Petrodvorets (“Peter’s Palace”) in 1944 apparently because Peterhof sounded too German.
+The Peterhof title returned in 1997 after the Soviet era, although the area around Peterhof is still known as Petrodvorets.

 Peterhof’s assembly of palaces and gleaming golden statues, one of Russia’s most recognized landmarks, sustained heavy damage during World War II.
 By 1947, the grounds and structures were largely repaired and for the 300th anniversary celebration of St. Petersburg in 2003, everything was restored fully.
 Which means the gardens and statuary will be more impressive than my last visit, and I was thoroughly impressed then.